ibm-cloud-docs/account/enterprise-add-accounts.md

 ### Importing accounts by using the API
 {: #add-account-api}

-To import an existing account to the enterprise, call the [Enterprise Management API](https://{DomainName}/apidocs/enterprise-apis/enterprise#import-an-account-into-an-enterprise){: external} as shown in the following sample request.
+To import an existing account to the enterprise, call the <!--[Enterprise Management API](https://{DomainName}/apidocs/enterprise-apis/enterprise#import-an-account-into-an-enterprise){: external}--> as shown in the following sample request.
 Replace the {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) token and ID variables with the values from your enterprise.

 ```
 curl -X PUT \